thiagotobiasturk/thiagotobiasturk/README.md

 ##  About Me
 I'm Thiago Tobias Turk, a QA Hybrid (Manual + Automation) with 1 year of experience in Quality Assurance, specializing in manual and automated testing, as well as framework development.
-I have worked on various projects developing efficient testing strategies using Cypress, Playwright, Selenium, Appium, and Pactum for web, API, and mobile applications.
+I have worked on various projects developing efficient testing strategies using Cypress, Playwright, Selenium, Appium for web, and mobile applications.

 ## Languages and Tools
 <div align="center">